trustwallet/developer/wallet-core/newevmchain.md

 # Adding an EVM Chain

 Adding support for a new fully EVM-compatible chain to Wallet Core requires only a few changes, follow the steps here.
-For more complex chain integrations, see [newblockchain.md].
+For more complex chain integrations, see [general new blockchain docs](newblockchain.md).

 ## Prerequisties / Needed information